equinix-labs/github-runner-on-equinix-metal-workshop/docs/parts/part2.md

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

-- You prepared a code repository to use for creating and testing your runners.
+- What sorts of code repositories would you want to run your own runners on?
-- You created a new machine on Equinix Metal to use as a runner.
-We use a smaller machine for this workshop, but you can use any machine size you want, provided it is the right architecture (x64 or arm64) for your code.
+- What size machine would be right for your runners?